pasangsherpa/stack-adt/README.md

 ### Stack()

-Creates an empty stack using the default capacity.
+Creates an empty stack with infinite capacity.

 ### Stack(initialCapacity)